-For example, here is an article entitled "Millions of federal employees might be exempt from health benefits tax."
+For example, the article entitled “Millions of federal employees might be exempt from health benefits tax.”
 It is not sympathetic to the plight of the average federal employee.

 The letter from the two Congressmen notes that “Throughout this year, we and members of the Administration have assured the public, including 2 million federal employees, that if individuals or families like their current health coverage, they will not have to change it.”

 Congress usually puts its own interests at the top of the priority list.
 The reality is that with Congressmen Gerald Connolly (D-VA) and James Moran (D-VA) highlighting the issue, and the negative impact this tax would have on Congress as well as the impact on the rest of the federal workforce, changes will be made in the final version of any health plan that may pass so that you (we) will not have to pay this tax.

 Who will end up paying for the rapidly increasing federal debt and the interest on this debt?
 Presumably, America’s leaders will think about tackling that issue later.